ZeyadTarekk/Frog-Frenzy/README.md

 8. Timer: A timer adds a time pressure element to the gameplay, requiring players to complete levels within a specified time limit, adding excitement and a sense of urgency.

-📌 NOTE:

-> I am still working on the project, this is not the final verison of it, I just make it public to get feedback and imporve it

 ## 📂 Folder Structure <a name= "folder-structure"></a>